MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

 you’ve imported your folders.

 > [!NOTE]
-> If you export and import your folders first, and then transfer the content, the relationships betwen the folders and the content will be reconstructed.
+> If you export and import your folders first, and then transfer the content, the relationships between the folders and the content will be reconstructed.

 ## Prerequisites